-Recognised as an eminent authority on Southeast Asian, peasant and agrarian studies, the author here tells the story of the peoples of Zomia and their unlikely odyssey in search of self-determination.
-He redefines our views on Asian politics, history, demographics and even our fundamental ideas about what constitutes civilization.
+Recognised as an eminent authority on Southeast Asian, peasant and agrarian studies, the author here tells the story of the peoples of the region he and other scholars refer to as Zomia and their unlikely odyssey in search of self-determination.
+He reorients our views on Asian politics, history, demographics and even our fundamental ideas about what constitutes civilization.
 Contents: I. Hills, Valleys, and States: An Introduction to Zomia 2.
 State Space: Zones of Governance and Appropriation 3.
 Concentrating Manpower and Grain: Slavery and Irrigated Rice 4.
 Civilization and the Unruly 5.
 Keeping the State at a Distance: The Peopling of the Hills 6.
-State Evasion, State Prevention: The Culture and Agriculture of Escape 61/2.
-Orality, Writing and Texts 7.
-Ethnogenesis: A Radical Construction Case 8.
-Prophets of Renewal 9.
-Conclusion 2010 978-81-2503-921-1 ₹1925 462 pp Hardback Rights: Restricted Everyday Life in a Prison Confinement, Surveillance, Resistance Mahuya Bandyopadhyay, Lecturer, Department of Sociology, Miranda House, University of Delhi See sociology 2010 978-81-2503-833-7 ₹2340 354 pp Hardback Health, Illness and Medicine Ethnographic Readings Edited by Arima Mishra, Assistant Professor, Department of Sociology, University of Delhi See sociology 2010 978-81-2503-978-5 ₹1950 332 pp Hardback Hundred Tamil e-book Folk and Tribal Tales, A Translated by Sujatha Vijayaraghavan, Professor of English, Pondicherry University

-The folk and tribal tales were collected from narrators in villages, tea estates, forest settlements and semi-urban communities from eighteen districts of Tamil Nadu and Puducherry.
-At a point of time when print literacy is slowly submerging oratures (oral literatures), this book hopes to document in translation and also make available to readers this body of literature as closely as possible to its original form.
-2010 978-81-2503-920-4 ₹810 324 pp Hardback E-ISBN: 978-81-250-4690-5 Idea of Gujarat, The History, Ethnography and Text Edited by Edward Simpson, senior lecturer in social anthropology, School of Oriental and African Studies, University of London, and Aparna Kapadia, Mellon Post-doctoral Fellow, University of Oxford, UK
+State Evasion, State Prevention: The Culture and Agriculture of Escape 7.
+Orality, Writing and Texts 8.
+Ethnogenesis: A Radical Construction Case 9.
+Prophets of Renewal; Conclusion 2010 978-81-250-3921-1 ₹1925 462 pp Hardback Rights: Restricted Everyday Life in a Prison Confinement, Surveillance, Resistance Mahuya Bandyopadhyay, Lecturer, Department of Sociology, Miranda House, University of Delhi See sociology 2010 978-81-250-3833-7 ₹2490 354 pp Hardback Health, Illness and Medicine Ethnographic Readings Edited by Arima Mishra, Assistant Professor, Department of Sociology, University of Delhi See sociology 2010 978-81-250-3978-5 ₹2100 332 pp Hardback Hundred Tamil e-book Folk and Tribal Tales Translated by Sujatha Vijayaraghavan, Professor of English, Pondicherry University literatures, this book hopes to document the latter in translation and make it available to readers in a form as close as possible to its original.
+2010 978-81-250-3920-4 ₹810 324 pp Hardback E-ISBN: 978-81-250-4690-5 Idea of Gujarat, The History, Ethnography and Text Edited by Edward Simpson, senior lecturer in social anthropology, School of Oriental and African Studies, University of London, and Aparna Kapadia, Mellon Post-doctoral Fellow, University of Oxford, UK